-- · a general description of the trials, - · technical specifications of the test vehicles, - information on the road area where the trials are to be conducted, - · proof of insurance cover for third-party liability, and - · a description of measures to ensure road safety.
+- a general description of the trials, - technical specifications of the test vehicles, - information on the road area where the trials are to be conducted, - proof of insurance cover for third-party liability, and - a description of measures to ensure road safety.

-Automated vehicle tests in traffic on public roads are permitted, provided that safety requirements are met and a special permit has been granted.
+Automated vehicle tests in traffic on public roads are permitted, provided that safety requirements are met, and a special permit has been granted.
 The permit does not imply consent to permanently register such a vehicle; it is simply an agreement to conduct tests on a special basis.
 The following requirements apply (Article 65k-65n u.p.r.d.):

 - An authority managing traffic on a road issues the permit at the written request of the test organiser. - The test organiser's civil liability document, along with proof of insurance payment, must be attached to the permit application.
-The insurance is of a conditional nature, as it depends upon receipt of the permit. - · A decision on the permit can be obtained only by certain entities (especially entrepreneurs dealing with tests of new vehicles and R&D units of manufacturers), and test drives can take place, provided that they only concern vehicles not registered previously in Poland or abroad. - The permit is granted only with the consent of a road manager (managing entity/authority) and only if no objections are raised by the owners of real estate located along a planned test route.
+The insurance is of a conditional nature, as it depends upon receipt of the permit. - A decision on the permit can be obtained only by certain entities (especially entrepreneurs dealing with tests of new vehicles and R&D units of manufacturers), and test drives can take place, provided that they only concern vehicles not registered previously in Poland or abroad. - The permit is granted only with the consent of a road manager (managing entity/authority) and only if no objections are raised by the owners of real estate located along a planned test route.
 Compliance with additional statutory requirements is compulsory for the permit.

-In Estonia, automated vehicles (SAE levels o-3) can be tested in road traffic using a test plate certificate.
+In Estonia, automated vehicles (SAE levels 0-3) can be tested in road traffic using a test plate certificate.

-- These vehicles must have a driver, either within the vehicle or acting remotely, who is responsible for the vehicle and takes control of it if necessary. - Testing can take place on public roads or off-road. - The Road Administration can issue a testing permit for six months with the possibility of an extension.
+- These vehicles must have a driver, either within the vehicle or acting remotely, who is responsible for the vehicle and takes control of it if necessary. - Testing can take place on public roads or off-road. - The Road Administration can issue a testing permit for six months with the possibility of an extension. - The Road Administration requires manufacturers to follow the EU Directive 2007/46 at least in its most important parts, e.g. with regard to seat installation, safety windows, break acceleration, door closing-force, emergency lights, reflectors, light installation and use in car traffic, and bus 'kill switches'.